 What is Hypervisor?

-It is the virtual machine monitor known as VMM that creates and runs the virtual machine (VM) instances.
+The virtual machine monitor known as VMM creates and runs the virtual machine (VM) instances.
 It can be software, firmware or hardware that hosts the VM instances.
-There are two categories available such as Type 1 hypervisors or Bare Metal and Type 2 hypervisors or Hosted.
+There are two categories available: Type 1 hypervisors or Bare Metal and Type 2 hypervisors or Hosted.
 The Bare Metal runs directly on the host machine hardware.
 The Hosted are the software versions of hypervisors that run on the Operating system.
 It helps to isolate the VM OS and applications from the underlying host hardware and software through vitalization.
 Some of the popular are VMware Server and Oracle VM.

 - Type 1 hypervisors or “Bare Metal”

 Type 1 is the one that runs directly on the host’s hardware; type 2 is the one that runs as a software layer on an operating system.

 The first-ever hypervisor which provides full virtualization was the SIMMON, a test tool developed by IBM in 1967.